LokeshSelvakumar/lucene_IRWS/Readme.txt

 6 navigate into main project directory
 7 Preprocess cran.all.1400 from CranfieldDatset folder,splits it into 1400 documents and stores it in processedFiles directory.
 8 creates indexes for VSE and BM25, stores the corresponding index files in luceneIndex and luceneBM25Index folders respectively.
-9 executes the jar responsible for querying predefined queries in lucene indexes created in step 8 and writes the scores in cran_21331969.results file. step 10 navigating to trec_eval directory step 11 is the code to check the result file of the application cran_21331969.results with the given relevance file cranqrel
+9 executes the jar responsible for querying predefined queries in lucene indexes created in step 8 and writes the scores in cran_21331969_VSM.results file and cran_21331969_BM25.results . step 10 navigating to trec_eval directory step 11,12 is the code to check the result file of the application results with the given relevance file cranqrel

 /////////////////ADDITIONAL COMMANDS///////////////////////////////
 rm -rf <filename> => removes the given file